48 Stories & Case Studies of Successful Bloggers

 Monica started Blogging for Devs, an email course, newsletter, and paid community that helps developers grow their blogs.
 It surpassed $2K MRR and 7.5k subs.

-Igbo Clifford (from Owerri, Imo State) started Information Guide Africa over 5 years ago.
+Igbo Clifford (from Owerri, Imo State) started Information Guide Africa almost 6 years ago.

 My name is Igbo Clifford Chimaizuobi, and I launched Information Guide Africa with my twin, Igbo Stanford Onyemaizuchi.